oldham123/cfa_level_iii/_readings/Reading 35 Execution of Portfolio Decisions.md

 - Costs of trade execution can be both *implicit* and *explicit*
   - Explicit costs include commissions, taxes, and fees
-  - Implicit costs include losses due to spreads, marke impact costs, opportunity costs, and slippage
+  - Implicit costs include losses due to spreads, market impact costs, opportunity costs, and slippage
   - **Volume weighted average price** is the weighted average of security prices during a day
     - VWAP is easy to understand and compute
     - However, it fails to account for delayed, or unfilled orders, or market movements or trade volume